 |

 This software release may contain open bugs that apply to the current release and to earlier releases where they were first identified.
-To see additional information, click the bug ID to access the Cisco Bug Search Tool.
+You can use the Cisco Bug Search Tool to search for a specific bug or to search for all open bugs in this release.

 Open issues in Catalyst Center Global Manager